2025 Louisville Cardinals women's soccer team

-The 2025 Louisville Cardinals women's soccer team represents the University of Louisville during the 2025 NCAA Division I women's soccer season.
-The Cardinals are led by head coach Karen Ferguson-Dayes, in her twenty-sixth season.
-They play home games at Lynn Stadium in Louisville, Kentucky.
-This is the team's 41st season playing organized women's college soccer and their 12th playing in the Atlantic Coast Conference.
+The 2025 Louisville Cardinals women's soccer team represented the University of Louisville during the 2025 NCAA Division I women's soccer season.
+The Cardinals were led by head coach Karen Ferguson-Dayes, in her twenty-sixth season.
+They played home games at Lynn Stadium in Louisville, Kentucky.
+This was the team's 41st season playing organized women's college soccer and their 12th playing in the Atlantic Coast Conference.